jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Developed to solve one person's problem of wanting his own Unix-like OS
   * Released often
   * Accepted contributions back
-  * Released freely and protected by GPL license
+  * Released freely and protected by GPLv2 license
   * Used existing GNU tools - no need to reinvent the wheel

   __Personality__